peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 3. See the results and stop the launch file when the robot completes one round

 ### Stanley Controller
-Try to run following commands to test MPC controller:
+Try to run following commands to test Stanley controller:
 1. Run Simulation
 ```bash
 ros2 launch limo_description sim.launch.py